-You can try to increase the maximum filter count in the Windows registry at the following key:
+You can try to increase the maximum filter count in the Windows registry using the following key:

 The maximum number allowed is 14.
-After a reboot, try to re-install VirtualBox.
+After a reboot, try to reinstall Oracle VM VirtualBox.

-on Vista or later) would typically mention the failure to find a
+typically mention the failure to find a suitable driver

-solution then is to uninstall VirtualBox, remove the INF cache
+then is to uninstall Oracle VM VirtualBox, remove the INF cache

-If host-only adapter cannot be created (either via the Manager or
+If a host-only adapter cannot be created, either with the

-VBoxManage), then the INF cache is probably corrupt.
-In this case, the
+the INF cache is probably corrupt.
+In this case, the install log

-on Vista or later) would typically mention the failure to find a
+typically mention the failure to find a suitable driver package

 sun_VBoxNetAdp component.
 Again, as